“My front tooth got knocked out. What do I do?”

 For those who’ve knocked a tooth out before, this was probably your first thought.
 In our day-to-day lives, many hazards can lead to a knocked-out tooth, such as sports, accidents, or other contact injuries.
 Athletes especially deal with sports-related dental injuries, with damage ranging from a minor chip to a tooth being lost.

 Until you arrive at your emergency dentist appointment, you’ll need to preserve the tooth for as long as you can.
-Take these tips from Rhoades Family Dentistry into consideration so you can save your knocked-out tooth.
+Take these tips into consideration so you can save your knocked-out tooth.

 What To Do When a Tooth Is Knocked Out